 - Identify key issues or areas to develop in their teaching, to meet learners’ needs

-- Investigate strategies and methods that have been shown to work, using Evidence Based Teaching materials from large scale research studies
+- Investigate evidence-based strategies and methods that have been shown to work in large scale research studies

 - Share findings with colleagues, receive coaching and support from them

-- Embed improved practices and disseminate findings both inside and outside the organisation
+- Embed improved practices and disseminate findings both inside and outside the organization